kintone/cli-kintone/README.md

 ##### Notes

-- The field in a Table cannot be specified to the `fields` option.
+- Field within a Table cannot be specified to the `fields` option.

 #### Import Attachment field

-If records contains Attachment field, `--attachments-dir` option is required.
+If records contain an Attachment field, `--attachments-dir` option is required.

-- the local file path in record is treated as relative path from `--attachments-dir`
+- The local file path in the record is treated as a relative path from `--attachments-dir`.
-  - upload the file there
+  - Upload the file there.
-- file name on Kintone is same as local
+- The file names on Kintone will be the same as the local.

 #### Upsert records

 When `--update-key` option is set, the option value is used as "Key to Bulk Update" to import (upsert) records.

-"Upsert" means updating and/or inserting records at the same time.
+"Upsert" means updating and/or inserting records simultaneously.
 Data containing keys that match existing record values is used to update those records accordingly, and the remaining data is added to the specified app as new records.

-The field specified as "Key to Bulk Update" should meet the following requirements:
+The field specified as "Key to Bulk Update" must meet one of the following requirements:

-- be Record Number field
+- Be the Record Number field.
-- be one of the following field types with "Prohibit duplicate values" enabled
+- Be one of the following field types with the "Prohibit duplicate values" option enabled:
   - Text
   - Number

 ##### Notes

-- When the field specified as "Key to Bulk Update" is Record Number, the value of the field may have app code of the target app.
+- When the Record Number field is specified as the "Key to Bulk Update", the field's value may have the target app's code.

 ### export